NinoShima/DownstreamTracer/README.md

 # ⚡ What This Tool Does

-This tool automates the selection of downstream addresses starting from a clicked point on the network.
+This tool automates the selection of downstream points starting from a clicked point on the network.
 It helps you:

 ⏱ Save time — avoid repeated manual selections